-“In the of the beholder!”
+“In the eye of the beholder!”

-It seems like just about every year, on of these fantastic little creatures is in the running for winning the very popular “Ugliest Dog in the World” competition and has even one the competition on several occasions!
+After all, it seems like every year, one of these fantastic little creatures is in the running for winning the very popular “Ugliest Dog in the World” competition and has even won the match on several occasions!
+But that’s alright because we here at IndulgeYourPet happened to think they look fabulous, and considering how good they are with kids, they are certainly one of our favorite small dog breeds around!

 But will a Chinese Crested be right for you?

-Chinese Crested Fast facts
+Chinese Crested Fast Facts

 Origin: Debatable